-The bill requires the Director to issue a VSA upon the submission of a completed application.
+The Director must issue a VSA upon the submission of a completed application.
 It also requires a VSP to immediately file an application to amend its VSA to reflect any change in the information required under (1) to (3) above.
 An amendment to change video service area boundaries also must include (3)'s information on any new delivery technologies.
-An applicant must pay a nonrefundable \$2,000 fee for each VSA application and a nonrefundable \$100 fee for each application to amend.